wso2/docs-choreo-dev/en/docs/consuming-services/generate-an-access-token.md

 ## Generate an access token via the Choreo Console (for testing purposes)

-You follow the steps below to generate an access token for **testing purposes**:
+You can follow the steps below to generate an access token for **testing purposes**:

 1. In the [Choreo Developer Portal](https://devportal.choreo.dev) header, click **Applications**.
 2. On the **My Applications** page, click on the application for which you want to generate keys and tokens.